Jollerprutt/proxmox-node/README.md

 ## Configure your Proxmox server
 Further configuration is done via the Proxmox web interface.
 Just point your browser to the IP address given during installation (https://youripaddress:8006).
 Default login is "root" (realm PAM) and the root password was defined during the installation process.

-### 1. Update the Proxmox OS and turnkeylinux templates
+### 1. Update Proxmox OS and turnkeylinux templates
-Using the web interface `updates` > `refresh` to search for all the latest required updates.
+Using the web interface `updates` > `refresh` search for all the latest required updates.
-Next install the updates using the web interface `updates` > `_upgrade` and a pop up terminal will show installing all your required updates.
+Next install the updates using the web interface `updates` > `_upgrade` - a pop up terminal will show the installation steps of all your required updates.

-Next install turnkeylinux container templates use the web interface CLI `shell` and type `pveam update`
+Next install turnkeylinux container templates by using the web interface CLI `shell` and type `pveam update`

 ### 2. Create Disk Two